kubernetes-sigs/kind/docs/design/design.md

 ### Cluster Deletion

-All "node" containers in the cluster are tagged with docker labels identifying the cluster by the chosen cluster name (default is "1"), to delete a cluster we can simply list and delete containers with this label.
+All "node" containers in the cluster are tagged with container labels identifying the cluster by the chosen cluster name (default is "1"), to delete a cluster we can simply list and delete containers with this label.